nickatnight/slack-code-coverage-action/README.md

 ```

 ## Notes
 - This is super simple and basic.
-There are obviously paid services like coveralls.io and codecov.io, but this solution happen to satisfy my use case
+There are obviously paid services like coveralls.io and codecov.io, but this solution happened to satisfy my use case
 - You can customize your webhook [here](https://my.slack.com/services/new/incoming-webhook/)

 ## Acknowledgements